All Episodes

 And if your parents will let us, we'll send you a copy of the new book when it comes out.

-It's it's Rush Revere and the American Revolution.
+It's Rush Revere and the American Revolution.

-And if you like you bet, if you like the first two, you will love this one.
+And if you like, you bet, if you like the first two, you will love this one.

 I guarantee it.